cfengine/documentation/reference/promise-types/reports.markdown

 #### number_of_lines

-**Synopsis**: Integer maximum number of lines to print from selected file
+**Description**: Integer maximum number of lines to print from selected file

 **Type**: `int`